sheagcraig/yo/README.md

 ```
 Usage: /Users/scraig/Library/Developer/Xcode/DerivedData/yo-fdmllzzfcwyljsbbpwhduzpfxeqe/Build/Products/Debug/yo.app/Contents/MacOS/yo [options]
+-m, --banner-mode:
+Does not work!
+Set if you would like to send a non-persistent notification.
+No buttons will be available if set.
 -t, --title:
 Title for notification
+-d, --ignores-do-not-disturb:
+Set to make your notification appear even if computer is in do-not-disturb mode.
+-l, --lockscreen-only:
+Set to make your notification appear only if computer is locked.
+If set, no buttons will be available.
 -s, --subtitle:
 Subtitle for notification
 -n, --info:
 Informative text.
--b, --action_btn:
+-b, --action-btn:
 Include an action button, with the button label text supplied to this argument.
--o, --other_btn:
+-o, --other-btn:
 Alternate label for cancel button text.
+-p, --poofs-on-cancel:
+Set to make your notification 'poof' when the cancel button is hit.
 -i, --icon:
 Complete path to an alternate icon to use for the notification.
+-c, --content-image:
+Path to an image to use for the notification's 'contentImage' property.
--a, --action_path:
+-a, --action-path:
 Application to open if user selects the action button.
 Provide the full path as the argument.
-This option only does something if -b/--action_btn is also specified.
+This option only does something if -b/--action-btn is also specified.
 Defaults to opening nothing.
+-z, --delivery-sound:
+The name of the sound to play when delivering.
+Usually this is the filename of a system sound minus the extension.
+See the README for more info.
 -h, --help:
 Show help.
 ```

 Notes:
 - Title is mandatory.
 All other arguments are optional.
+- -m/--banner-mode does not seem to work at this time.
 - The action argument needs a path or URL. yo just calls ```open```, so anything that would work there, should work here.
 - If a "cancel" button doesn't make sense for your needs, but you don't want two buttons on your notification, just use ```-o/--obtext``` with a label that seems appropriate, like "Accept", or perhaps "Confirm", but no ```-b/--btext```.
+- Sounds!
+If you want to use a different sound, you must provide the name of the sound to the -z argument, not the filename.
+I.e. "Sosumi".
+The search path is:
+    - ~/Library/Sounds
+    - /Library/Sounds
+    - /Network/Library/Sounds
+    - /System/Library/Sounds

 ### Examples
 ```